-In April 2019, the FDIC had calculated that the latest average annual percentage yield (APY) on a savings account is a minuscule 0.10%… totally depressing if you ask me!
+The FDIC has recently calculated that the latest average annual percentage yield (APY) on a savings account is a minuscule 0.05%… totally depressing if you ask me!

 If you already have a savings account set up, chances are that your money is just sitting in the account earning next to nothing…so why not make the switch to a high-yield savings account to get a better return on your investment, while still having unlimited access to your money when you need it.

 Today, we’ll feature a high-yield savings account offered by HSBC – called HSBC Direct Savings.

 HSBC is currently offering an APY of 0.05%.
 The bank is also very technologically-savvy with their user-friendly mobile app and 24/7 access to your money.

 Read more below to find out if this account may be good match for you and for your money.